 A layer is like a transparent sheet of glass that objects are painted on to.
 Layers can be used to show different groups of objects in front or behind each other, like the foreground and background.
 Layers belong to a layout and can be added, edited and removed in the Layers Bar.
-Layers can be scrolled at different rates for parallax effects, and also individually scaled and rotated, which makes them a powerful way to make interesting visual effects in games.
+Layers can be scrolled at different rates for parallax effects, and also individually scaled and rotated, which makes them a powerful way to make interesting visual effects.

 A common arrangement for layers might be:

 Note that the Free edition is limited to using two layers only.